baindlapranayraj/proof-of-blogs/solana_limitations.md

 the remaining 1,232 bytes are allocated for transaction size.

-### Solana’s New Update: Increasing Transaction Size Limit
+### Solana’s New Update: Increasing Transaction Size Limit to 4000 bytes
 With Solana’s adoption of modern transport protocols like QUIC (which doesn’t have the same strict MTU constraints as UDP, QUIC is more like cross-breed between TCP(of fragmentation handle) and UDP(fast as f*ck)), larger messages can be more reliably delivered.

 In the older version, where the transaction size was limited to 1,232 bytes, it was difficult to create complex transactions for ZK and DeFi applications.
 Increasing the number of accounts on the client side (with each account’s public key being 32 bytes) and listing all those public keys could quickly hit the transaction size limit.